TiraLabra/2018-1/sivut/aikataulu_EN.md

 **This is a rough translation of the tasks for each week.**
 Please refer to the Finnish version (or the front page) for the deadline date and times.
+Please note that the Finnish version supersedes the English version.

 # Week 1: